What is BIOS (Basic Input/Output System)?

 How to access BIOS

-The BIOS is accessed and configured through the BIOS Setup Utility.
-The BIOS Setup Utility is, in essence, the BIOS itself.
-All available options in BIOS are configurable through the BIOS Setup Utility.
+BIOS is accessed and configured through the BIOS Setup Utility, which is, in essence, the BIOS itself, and all BIOS options are able to be configured here.

-Unlike an operating system, BIOS comes installed from the moment a system is manufactured.
+Unlike an operating system, BIOS comes already installed on a system, also known as out-of-box functionality.

 The BIOS Setup Utility can be accessed in various ways depending on the computer or motherboard make and model.